 Call to schedule an appointment or refer a patient 617-724-6850

-The Urogynecology and Pelvic Reconstructive Surgery Program at Massachusetts General Hospital provides comprehensive evaluation and treatment (both non-surgical and surgical) for female pelvic floor problems, including pelvic organ prolapse and urinary incontinence, to help women return to a normal lifestyle.
+Female Pelvic Medicine & Reconstructive Surgery Program (FPMRS) at Massachusetts General Hospital provides comprehensive urogynecologic evaluation and treatment (both non-surgical and surgical) for female pelvic floor problems, including pelvic organ prolapse and urinary incontinence, to help women return to a normal lifestyle.

 Adult Patients Only